MarkRWatts/MicroServer/README.md

    1. Disk Bay 1-4
    2. Disk Bay 5 (ODD)

+> [!NOTE]
-> Note that the 4 SATA slots plus the 5th SATA port used for the optical disk drive are connected to a "HPE Dynamic Smart Array B120i Controller".
+> The 4 SATA slots plus the 5th SATA port used for the optical disk drive are connected to a "HPE Dynamic Smart Array B120i Controller".
 This is a fakeraid controller which uses drivers and firmware to pretend to be a RAID controller.
 Use it AHCI mode instead.
 Bays 1+2 are SATA 6G, while 3+4 + the ODD are 3G, so you may not get a clean /dev/sda-d being those 4 disks.
 Often /dev/sdc is either the SD card or the ODD bay.

 I highly recommend using the `/dev/disk/by-uuid/` route for addressing disks instead of `/dev/sdX`.

 If you're installing plain Linux, my prefered route for booting is to stick `/boot` onto the SD card, `/` and other filesystems on the SSD in the optical bay, then configure an mdadm RAID with the other disks.
 Dealers choice as to how you carve that up

 # TrueNAS
+> [!WARNING]
-> **This install will WIPE all of your disks.
-You have been warned**
+> This install will WIPE all of your disks.
+You have been warned.

 I used TrueNAS Scale 25.10.0.